Kuro-dev/ProgrammableRoleplayScript/README.md

 - `$(to:promptID)` causes the engine to automatically load the next prompt in this script after a choice has been made.
 - `$(if:promptID.choiceID)` hides this choice if the given choice has not been made.
-- `($load:scriptName.firstPrompt)` loads the given script file (filename without extention) and automatically loads the given prompt after the choice was made.
+- `($load:scriptName.firstPrompt)` loads the given script file (filename without extention) and automatically loads the given prompt after the choice was made. (the given prompt can be omitted, which will cause the parser to default to loading the [main] prompt of the given file)

 # example script